andreas-volz/SATF/README.md

 This project will concentrate on defining a JSON format and offer some reference implementations.

 ## JSON Format defintion
-Below is a short snippet about how the JSON format.
+Below is a short snippet about the JSON format.
 The format definion is a work in progress and will be specified while development of the reference implementation.
 ```
    ...(header)...
     "fps": 7.5,